 This agreement was inevitable in order to keep our country in the Eurozone.
 However, it's a deal full of misery and hard measures.
 The only positive thing is that it includes debt restructuring, which should lead to political stability and economic normality.
 Hopefully it won't just be the poor Greek citizens paying this time.

 The government basically trashed the "No" vote we gave them.
 Perhaps they made the right decision for now.
-I think the public recognises that because, even under these conditions, the current government leads by a large margin compared to those that put us in this situation.
+I think the public recognizes that because, even under these conditions, the current government leads by a large margin compared to those that put us in this situation.
 Hope dies last, so let's wait and see what actually happens.

 Konstantinos Dionysopoulos, 28